Université de Saint-Boniface: Scholarships and bursaries

 The Canadian government sponsors an Aboriginal Bursaries Search Tool that lists more than 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.
 Université de Saint-Boniface scholarships for Aboriginal, First Nations and Métis students include: Louis Riel Scholarships; Louis Riel Institute Bursaries.

 Administration

 The purposes and powers of Université de Saint-Boniface are set out in the Université de Saint-Boniface Act, the most recent version of which is dated June 2011.
 Its bilateral governance structure consists of the Board of Governors and the Senate.
 A number of ad hoc committees are also in place.

 USB President

-Originally from Lévis, a suburb of Québec city, Sophie Bouffard obtained a doctorate in musicology (2011) from the University of Regina and a masters in music (2000) from Université Laval.
+Originally from Lévis, a suburb of Quebec City, Sophie Bouffard obtained a doctorate in musicology (2011) from the University of Regina and a masters in music (2000) from Université Laval.
 Soprano opera singer by profession, she has given a number of performances in Canada and abroad.
 Specialist in the creation of new music, many works have been composed for her.
 Mrs. Bouffard is the second female president in USB history and is the 45th person to hold the position.
 She has been the USB president since August 2019.